takumib/cpsc210-labs/labs/lab12_2/lab12.md

 ```

 ## Testing
+To test your program, call the functions that you have implemented in the `main.cpp` file.
+Print out your results for each function.

-To compile and test your code type this:
+To compile and run your code type this:

 ```c++
 g++ -Wall main.cpp fib.cpp pow.cpp -o lab12